gbouras13/dnaapler/README.md

 ## Commands

-* `dnaapler all`: Reorients 1 or more contigs to begin with any of dnaA, terL, repA.
+* `dnaapler all`: Reorients 1 or more contigs to begin with any of dnaA, terL, repA or COG1474.
   - Practically, this should be the most useful command for most users.

 * `dnaapler chromosome`: Reorients your sequence to begin with the dnaA chromosomal replication initiator gene
 * `dnaapler plasmid`: Reorients your sequence to begin with the repA plasmid replication initiation gene
 * `dnaapler phage`: Reorients your sequence to begin with the terL large terminase subunit gene
+* `dnaapler archaea`: Reorients your sequence to begin with the [COG1474 archaeal Orc1/cdc6 gene](https://www.ncbi.nlm.nih.gov/research/cog/cog/COG1474/).
 * `dnaapler custom`: Reorients your sequence to begin with a custom amino acid FASTA format gene that you specify
 * `dnaapler mystery`: Reorients your sequence to begin with a random CDS
 * `dnaapler largest`: Reorients your sequence to begin with the largest CDS